pwdz/StrategicGame/README.md

 # strategic-game
-final project for C programming classes with teacher Bakhshi
+final project for C programming classes with teacher Bakhshi. this is Mohammad ebrahim Adibzadeh; Computer engineering student @ AUT.